sandagolcea/bowling/README.md

 # Bowling Scorecard
 Bowling Game (Makers Academy week5)

-## SPEC
+##What does this button do?

-### Count and sum the scores of a bowling game of one player (in Javascript).
+It count and sum the scores of a bowling game of one player (in Javascript).

+##How to run
+`git clone git@github.com:sandagolcea/bowling.git`
+`cd bowling`

+To run tests:
+`open SpecRunner`

+To see the scoreCard:
+`open views/index.html`

+##Bowling rules

 A bowling game consists of 10 frames in which the player tries to knock down 10 pins.
-In every frame the player can throw one or two times.
-The actual number depends on strikes and spares.
+In every frame the player can throw one or two times (The actual number depends on strikes and spares).
 The score of a frame is the number of knocked down pins plus bonuses for strikes and spares.
 After every frame the 10 pins are reset.